deercollisions banner

 • Only break sharply and stop if there is no danger of being hit by following traffic.
 Try to come to a stop as far in front of the animals as possible to enable it to leave the roadside without panic.

-Latest videos above ©Jochen Langbein
+Sample Deer on Roads videos ©Jochen Langbein

-A) COLLISION CAUSE - Article by Jochen Langbein and Rory Putman examining a range of measures designed to reduce deer related accidents, [ DEER magazine (2006)Vol .13(10), p.19-23]: to download pdf copy click here.
+ii.
+COLLISION CAUSE - Article by Jochen Langbein and Rory Putman examining a range of measures designed to reduce deer related accidents, [ DEER magazine (2006)Vol .13(10), p.19-23]: to download pdf copy click here.

-B) Literature review and report commissioned by the Deer Commission for Scotland: R.J.
+iii) Literature review and report commissioned by the Deer Commission for Scotland: R.J.
 Putman, J. Langbein and B.W.Staines (2004) 'DEER AND ROAD TRAFFIC ACCIDENTS: A REVIEW OF MITIGATION MEASURES - COSTS AND COST-EFFECTIVENESS'.
 To download a copy of this report in .doc format ( 650kb) click here .

 home | background | objectives | participation | avoidance | links | form | downloads